L-Leite/cso2-master-server/README.md

 ### By itself

-**You must have an user service and an inventory service running somewhere.**
+**Note: You must have an user service and an inventory service running somewhere.**

 You can start the master server with: